Mighty and meek say farewell to Pope Francis during Vatican funeral and last popemobile ride

 Despite Francis' focus on the powerless, the powerful were out in force at his funeral.
 U.S. President Donald Trump and former President Joe Biden, Ukrainian President Volodymyr Zelenskyy, U.N.
 Secretary-General António Guterres and British Prime Minister Keir Starmer joined Prince William and continental European royals leading more than 160 official delegations.
 Argentine President Javier Milei had pride of place given Francis' nationality, even if the two didn't particularly get along and the pope alienated many in his homeland by never returning there.

-In an extraordinary development, Trump and Zelenskyy met privately on the sidelines of the funeral.
+In an extraordinary development, Trump and Zelenskyy met privately on the sidelines.
 A photo showed the two men sitting alone, facing one another and hunched over on chairs in St. Peter's Basilica, where Francis often preached the need for a peaceful end to Russia's war in Ukraine.

 Tens of thousands flocked before dawn to the Vatican